 Signs of a Bird Infestation

-You may not realise it but your business premises could be the ideal habitat for pest birds.
-Pigeons and seagulls have learnt how to survive in most environments, scavenging our waste food and needing only the smallest amount of shelter to make their nests.
+You may not realize it but your business premises could be the ideal habitat for pest birds.
+Pigeons and seagulls have learned how to survive in most environments, scavenging our waste food and needing only the smallest amount of shelter to make their nests.

 Here are just some of the ways they’ve adapted to make use of the urban environment: